Pieing: Slapstick

-There are many instances in the Looney Tunes series of cartoons where characters "pie" each other in the face.
+There are many instances in the Looney Tunes series of cartoons where characters pie each other in the face.
 Bugs Bunny repeatedly hits Elmer Fudd with cream pies during a scene in Slick Hare (1947), and also shoves one in Elmer's face in Hare Do.
 In Shishkabugs (1962), Bugs Bunny releases a spring-loaded pie into the face of the king, causing the royal cook Yosemite Sam to be led away to a dungeon.
 Daffy Dilly (1948) has Daffy Duck trying to cure a dying millionaire by getting him to laugh.
 After he achieves this inadvertently, by landing in a cake, Daffy is hired as a sort of household jester and ends the cartoon by getting repeatedly pelted with cakes and pies.
 Bugs himself gets pied in Case of the Missing Hare, provoking him to spend the rest of the short wreaking revenge.

 Many comedy routines have used a pie as a gag, including ones performed by Soupy Sales and Monty Python, and those of clowns in many circus performances.

 A popular Nickelodeon reality show called What Would You Do? also features contraptions designed to hit participants in the face with multiple cream pies, often as punishment for losing, or sometimes as a reward for winning, a game performed on the show.
 The UK Saturday morning programme Tiswas had custard pies as a regular feature and even had a character called The Phantom Flan Flinger, a masked man who pied people.

 The World Custard Pie Throwing Championships take place annually in the village of Coxheath in Kent, England.

-In 1999, the Canadian game show Uh Oh! included a Mayhem mini game whereby a contestant had to pie themselves in the face with ten pies in 20 seconds in order to score 50 points for their team.
-The contestant who attempted the challenge successfully completed it.

-On the ABC golf-themed game show Holey Moley, contestants get pied by a clown if they attempt the Clowning Around hole and fail to get the ball in the hole on any attempt.
-This hole appeared only once, in the Season 2 finale of the show.